visit-dav/visit/docs/SphynxDocs/Intro/Installing_VisIt.rst

   visit-install version platform directory

-The **version** argument is the version of VisIt being installed.
-The **platform** argument depends on the type platform VisIt is being installed for.
+The **version** argument is the version of VisIt_ being installed.
+The **platform** argument depends on the type platform VisIt_ is being installed for.
 The platform argument can be one of the following: linux, linux-x86_64, darwin.
-The **directory** argument specifies the directory to install VisIt into.
-If the specified directory does not exist then VisIt will create it.
+The **directory** argument specifies the directory to install VisIt_ into.
+If the specified directory does not exist then VisIt_ will create it.

-For example, to install an x86_64 version of VisIt 2.13.0, use:
+For example, to install an x86_64 version of VisIt_ 2.12.0, use:

 .. code:: bash

   visit-install 2.13.0 linux-x86_64 /usr/local/visit

-This command will install the 2.13.0 version of VisIt into the ``/usr/local/visit`` directory.
-Note that when you enter the above command, the file ``visit2_13_0_linux-x86_64.tar.gz`` must be present in the current working directory.
+This command will install the 2.12.0 version of VisIt_ into the ``/usr/local/visit`` directory.
+Note that when you enter the above command, the file ``visit2_12_0_linux-x86_64.tar.gz`` must be present in the current working directory.

 The ``visit-install`` script will prompt you to choose a network configuration.
-A network configuration is a set of VisIt preferences that provide information to enable VisIt to identify and connect to remote computers and run VisIt in client/server mode.
-VisIt includes network configuration files for several computing centers with VisIt users.
+A network configuration is a set of VisIt_ preferences that provide information to enable VisIt_ to identify and connect to remote computers and run VisIt_ in client/server mode.
+VisIt_ includes network configuration files for several computing centers with VisIt_ users.

-After running ``visit-install``, you can launch VisIt using ``bin/visit`` .
+After running ``visit-install``, you can launch VisIt_ using ``bin/visit`` .
 For example, if you installed to ``/usr/local/visit``, you can run using: